FennellPamela-FS/8-hope/docs/research/R2-Notes.md

         - See how long they stay within the app,
         - See what features they use the most.

-* **2: A/B Testing:**
-Gain insight into visitor behavior and to increase conversion rate
-- **Explanation:** You have two versions of an element (A and B) and a metric that defines success.
-To determine which version is better, you subject both versions to experimentation simultaneously.
-In the end, you measure which version was more successful and select that version for real-world use.

-Short version: **Is version B better than version A**
-- A is the existing design (called the control), and B is the new design.
-- You split your website traffic between these two versions and measure their performance
-- Then select the version that performs best.

 * 3: **Use Cases**
 Use Case depends on **User Actions** and **Response of System** to the User Actions.